cozy/cozy.github.io/docs/dev/konnector.md

 ### Collector structure

-Basically, a collector is just an object with some required fields:
+Basically, a connector is just an object passed to baseKonnector.createNew:

- - `name`: the displayed name of the collector;
- - `slug`: its internal name;
- - `vendorLink`: the URL of the site whose data will be fetched from;
- - `category`: in Cozy Collect, all available modules are arranged in categories.
-Allowed categories are "energy", "health", "host_provider", "insurance", "isp", "others", "productivity", "shopping", "social", "telecom", and "transport".
-If no category, or an unknown one, is provided, it will default to "other";
- - [`color`](https://github.com/cozy/cozy-collect/blob/master/docs/connector-configuration.md#color): the background color used when displaying the connector.
-This is an object with two attributes:
-   - `hex`: the hexadecimal definition of the color, for example `#FF0000` for red;
-   - `css`: the value of the css property.
-May be the same as the hex value, or a more complex value, for example a gradient;
- - `models`: an array of models used by the collector.
-The common library give access to the most used models, `bankOperation`, `bill`, `file`, `folder`, but you can of course also define your owns;
  - `fetchOperations`: array of methods that will be called sequentially to fetch the data;

-You can also add other attributes:

- - [`description`](https://github.com/cozy/cozy-collect/blob/master/docs/connector-configuration.md#description): a detailed description of the collector;
- - `fields`: description of additional required settings.
-They will be displayed to the user when configuring the collector, and passed to the application by the server on start;

-To create the collector, just call `baseKonnector.createNew()` from the Cozy Collector lib, with an object describing the collector:
+To create the connector, just call `baseKonnector.createNew()` from the Cozy Collector lib, with an object describing the connector:

 ``` javascript
 const {baseKonnector, filterExisting, saveDataAndFile, models} = require("cozy-konnector-libs");